MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 By default, a meeting time isn't included in the suggested content.
 If a customer requests a meeting at a certain time and mentions the same in an email, the meeting time is included in the suggested content.
 The meeting time displayed in the suggested content is in your time zone.

+Working hours and calendar availability are considered before adding a meeting time to the draft.
+If the meeting is scheduled outside of working hours, such as on weekends or during weekday nights, AI will suggest the closest available time during working hours.
+Similarly, if the time is shown as blocked on the calendar, an alternative available time will be suggested.

 > [!NOTE]
-> This feature is not supported for Korean and Thai languages.
+> - This feature is not supported for Korean and Thai languages.
+> - If you're using custom prompt to generate the suggested content, you can include a meeting time in the suggested content.

 ### Add a meeting time suggestion